 Trouble coping after a traumatic event

-There are services that can support you.
 If the traumatic event happened in your area – for example, a flood or a bushfire – child care centres, schools and local councils often offer extra support.

 It’s also good to check in with teachers and other adults in contact with your child to make sure your child is getting the understanding and support they need.